codedbycupidity/Liora/README.md

 - Firefox
 - Safari

+## Training Mode

+The app includes a training mode to improve gesture recognition accuracy:

+1. Click "Train Mode" button
+2. Select a gesture from the list
+3. Make the gesture with your hand
+4. Click "Capture Sample" to save it
+5. Repeat for better accuracy (5-10 samples recommended per gesture)

+Training data is stored locally in your browser and persists between sessions.

 ## Privacy

 All processing happens locally in your browser.
-No video data is sent to any server.# asl-reader
+No video data is sent to any server.